Make-School-Courses/FEW-1.1-Web-Foundations/07-JavaScript-Functions-and-Variables/README.md

 # JavaScript Functions and Variables

 JavaScript is the language of the browser.
-Use it to create complex user interactions, and manage data.
+Use it to create complex user interactions, manage data, and add logic and complext functionality to your web pages.

 JavaScript has many of the fearures found in other languages and some features unique to itself.

 ## Learning Objectives/Competencies